1943 Belle Vue Harel Massacre: Legacy

 Basdeo Bissoondoyal the social worker and founder of the Jan Andolan movement organised the funeral ceremony of the four victims of the police shootings and it was attended by more than 1500 individuals.

 The 1943 Belle Vue Harel Massacre took place 6 years after the Uba riots of 1937 in the same part of the world.
 Although the root causes are not the same they highlight the struggles and vulnerability of the Indo-Mauritian labourers and planters whose ancestors migrated to Mauritius under the British colonial rule.
-On 1 October 1943 a Commission of Enquiry was instigated and the Commissioners consisted of S. Moody, Dr. Eugène Laurent, Hon A. M. Osman, Mr the Justice G. Espitalier-Noel and His Honour Mr Rampersad Neerunjun.
+On 1 October 1943 a Commission of Enquiry was instigated and the Commissioners consisted of S. Moody, Dr. Eugène Laurent, Hon A. M. Osman, Mr the Justice B. Ghanty and His Honour Mr Rampersad Neerunjun.
 The Moody Commission of Enquiry report (published in 1944) reiterated several findings of the Hooper Commission which had followed the earlier 1937 UBA riots.
 Moreover they were very critical of the Police and of the Labour Department's failure to resolve this matter peacefully.

 The victims of the 1943 massacre at Belle Vue Harel were commemorated by Mauritian singer Siven Chinien in his song L'année 1943 which was released in his 1970s album Ratsitatane, Conscience Noire.

 The Government of Mauritius has acknowledged the historical importance of the massacre.
 Between 1995 and 2007 monuments and statues of Anjalay Coopen have been erected in the capital city Port Louis as well as in the village of Cottage.
 The Anjalay Stadium was also named after one of the four who died, Anjalay.